hank0982/ConcTrignr/report/6/Records and Analysis.md

 Total: 1
 ```

-KLEE generated a lot of test cases and it took it some time to do that.
-But the results is frustrating, these test cases can only trigger one branch.
-So we come to the solution that only angr can handle this challenge properly.
+KLEE consumed a great amount of time to generate many test cases.
+But the results are frustrating, these test cases can only trigger one branch.
+So we come to the conclusion that only angr can handle this challenge properly.

 ### b.
 Analysis